vikskod/Android-Complete-Example/README.md

-# Android Databinding
+# Android Complete Example
-Sample android application to show using of Databinding
+Sample android application to use of
+- Databinding
+- ViewModel and Lifecycle